Effective Antifungal against Human Dermatophytes.

 Promotes wound healing and protects skin health

-The Centella Asistica extracts (CAE) have been used traditionally for wound healing and the research has been increasingly supportive for these claims.
+The Centella Asiatica extracts (CAE) have been used traditionally for wound healing and the research has been increasingly supportive of these claims.
 A preclinical study reported that various formulations (ointment, cream, and gel) of an aqueous CAE applied to open wounds in rats (3 times daily for 24 days) resulted in increased cellular proliferation and collagen synthesis at the wound site, as shown by an increase in collagen content and tensile strength.
 The authors found that the CAE-treated wounds epithelialized faster and the rate of wound contraction was higher when compared to the untreated control wounds.
 Both in vivo clinical studies and human monolayer cell culture experiments have concluded that asiatic acid influences collagen synthesis.
 The selective action of the local application of triterpenoid fraction of CAE for wound healing and emphasized the role of asiaticoside in the increased levels of antioxidants (enzymatic and nonenzymatic), which were also implied for the accelerated wound healing.
 It is now known that angiogenesis plays an important role in wound healing since the newly formed blood vessels help the hypoxic wounds to attain normoxic conditions.
 Asiaticoside prompted angiogenesis in both in vivo and in vitro models.

 -Indian J of Pharm Sci.
 2010 Sep-Oct; 72(5): 546–556.